RA4Z/Notes/Technologies/Programming Languages/Python/Paradigms/Comprehensions.md

-[[Python]] comprehensions are a more Pythonic alternative to traditional loops for many common data manipulation tasks.
+[[🐍Python]] comprehensions are a more Pythonic alternative to traditional loops for many common data manipulation tasks.

 ### Types of Comprehensions
 - **List Comprehensions:** Used to create new lists